 Parasites (Worms and Fleas)

 Did you know that parasites are common culprits behind scooting?
 Intestinal parasites can cause itching and irritation around your dog's rear end.
-Meanwhile, fleas biting sensitive areas can lead to excessive licking or scooting for relief.
+Meanwhile, fleas biting sensitive areas can lead to excessive licking or scooting in an attempt to relieve the irritation.

 Related Post: Simple & Effective Home Remedies for Worms